collective/collective.polls/README.rst

 * Users can see partial results of the poll
 * Results can be shown using a bar chart, a pie chart, or just by number of votes
+* Polls can have relations with other content in the site

 Workflow description
 --------------------